MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-errors-after-tls-1-2.md

 - There are no matching cryptographic algorithms between the client and the server.

-## Cause
+In this scenario, you encounter the following issues after the upgrade is finished:

-Problems that affect the server certificate also affect local connections and connections from client computers.
-For more information, see Encrypting Connections to SQL Server.
+- Problems that affect the server certificate also affect local connections and connections from client computers.
+For more information, see [Encrypting Connections to SQL Server](/previous-versions/sql/sql-server-2008-r2/ms189067(v=sql.105)?redirectedfrom=MSDN).

-The application might generate one of the following error messages:
+- The application might generate one of the following error messages:

+   **Named Pipes**
-- Named Pipes - A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - No process on the other end of the pipe) Microsoft SQL Server, Error: 233.
+   > A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - No process on the other end of the pipe) Microsoft SQL Server, Error: 233.

+  **TCP**
-- TCP - A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The connection was forcibly closed by remote host 10054) Microsoft SQL Server, Error: 233.
+  > A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The connection was forcibly closed by remote host 10054) Microsoft SQL Server, Error: 233.

 If you have a network capture, it might resemble the following screenshot that shows that the server responds to the Client Hello packet by closing the connection.